livingdocsIO/documentation/content/reference-docs/cli/cli-dotfile.md

 `env` and `project` to commands instead of using e.g. the `LI_TOKEN` environment variable.

 The dotfile's format is YAML (and thus JSON works as well).
+And the CLI will look for the dotfile in the current working directory.

 ## Example: Multiple environments